richroc/TheTick/README.md

 | USE_CLOCKANDDATA   | provides support for clock&data interface sniffing and transmitting           |
 | USE_OSDP           | breaks the build, as it is not implemented yet                                |

-**In Wiegand mode**, device can receive (sniff) and transmit messages of any length.
+**In Wiegand mode**, the device can receive (sniff) and transmit messages of any length.
-Assignment of D0 and D1 lines can be corrected in configuration file after device installation, if needed.
+Assignment of D0 and D1 lines can be corrected in the configuration file after the device installation, if needed.
-Device was sucessfuly tested with 5V and 12V PACS systems, that uses different card number lengths.
+The device was sucessfuly tested with 5V and 12V PACS systems, that uses different card number lengths.

-**In Clock&Data mode**, device can receive and transmit messages of any reasonable length.
+**In Clock&Data mode**, the device can receive and transmit messages of any reasonable length.
-Assignment of DATA and CLOCK lines can be corrected in configuration file after device installation, if needed.
+Assignment of DATA and CLOCK lines can be corrected in configuration file after the device installation, if needed.
-Device was sucessfuly tested with 12V Clock&Data system, running in Magstripe and UNITEK-emulation modes.
+The device was sucessfuly tested with 12V Clock&Data system, running in Magstripe and UNITEK-emulation modes.
 Support for Paxton decoding is based on samples provided by [en4rab](https://github.com/en4rab/sigrok-paxton-pd).

 ### Build instructions